EN

 More about our services

-• Acceptable Forms of Foreign Company Presence in Russia
+• Acceptable Forms of Company Registration and Foreign Business Presence in Russia

-• Establishment of an LLC with Foreign Participation
+• Establishment and Registration of an LLC in Russia with Foreign Participation

-The registration and activities of companies with foreign participation in Russia are governed by the following main regulatory acts:
+Company registration in Russia and the subsequent activities of companies with foreign participation are governed by the following key regulatory acts:

 • Civil Code of the Russian Federation (CC RF) – establishes general principles of business activities, forms of legal entities, their creation and management procedures;